AmeyaAtreya/LGMVIP-Python-Task-01/README.md

 - [**Details**](#details)

 ## **Introduction**
 This project is Task 1 of my Python Developer internship at LetsGrowMore.
 The goal is to create a tool which creates GIF images from videos, using Python.
-The approach taken for this task is creating a GUI application which fulfills all of the desired functions (e.g. adding files, setting parameters and saving files).

 ## **Details**
 * **<u>Project Title:</u>** *Create a GIF Creator using Python*